ivan-hc/AppMan/README.md

   `-a [argument]`, `about [argument]` Show basic info on each application, link to the website and/or the source and how to update some applications.

   `-c`, `clean`	Remove all unnecessary files and folders, i.e. backup	files, installation scripts, and temporary folders.

+  `-d [argument]`, `debug [argument]`  Allows you to check for errors and malfunctions when	starting the program or during its entire execution.

   `-f`, `files`	Programs installed on the system.